infoguru19/Monitoring/AlertManager.md

 # Alertmanager Setup (Systemd Service)

-## This section shows how to install Alertmanager, configure it, and run it as a systemd service (production-ready).
+## To install Alertmanager, configure it, and run it as a systemd service (production-ready).

 ### Part 1: Create Alertmanager User
 ```